How UK hospitality businesses use revolving credit to smooth cash flow

 Merchant cash advances

 MCAs are widely used in hospitality because they are quick and tie repayments to card revenue.
-The downside is the cost structure — factor rates can imply effective annual rates that are significantly higher than structured business credit.
-Holdback rates also reduce daily takings during quieter periods, which is precisely when cash is needed most.
+The cost structure can imply effective annual rates significantly higher than structured business credit.
+Holdback rates also reduce daily takings during quieter periods.
+We’ve broken down the comparison in which is cheaper, MCA or revolving and why operators switch from MCA.

 Asset finance and capital loans